An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Enbridge Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how ENB stock compares to 2,000+ US-based stocks, and to peers in the Industrial Services sector and Oil & Gas Pipelines industry.
+We show how ENB stock compares to 2,000+ US-based stocks, and to peers in the Utilities sector and Natural Gas Distribution industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Enbridge Inc. is a leading North American energy infrastructure company.
 Enbridge safely and reliably delivers the energy people need and want to fuel quality of life.
 Its core businesses includes Liquids Pipelines, which transports approximately 25 percent of the crude oil produced in North America; Gas Transmission and Midstream, which transports approximately 20 percent of the natural gas consumed in the U.S.; Gas Distribution and Storage, which serves approximately 3.8 million retail customers in Ontarioand Quebec; and Renewable Power Generation, which generates approximately 1,750 MW of net renewable power in North Americaand Europe.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.